kene111/FiledTest/README.md

 9) BaseCase.py: This file contains a common code used in all three test files.

 ### Other Files:
-1).ENV & .ENV.TEST: Files used in setting evironment variables
+1).env.test: Files used in setting evironment variables

 ### Tech Stack:
 1) Flask